 Another interesting aspect of the history of the region is that after the events of 1951 and 1959 in Tibet, warriors who fled from Tibet ran a decade-long insurgency from Mustang with the help of Uncle Sam.
 However, that support came to an abrupt end after the United States took a policy of rapprochement with China.

 Traditionally the economic engine of the entire region has been trading, as the Kali Gandaki valley has been an integral part of the extended Silk Route.
-That was the most critical reason for the progress, prosperity and also conflict in the region.
-The lord of Lo Manthang and Kagbeni controlled the trade for an extended period of time and benefitted hugely from it.
-The importance of this trade thoroughfare is also evident from the sheer number of caves that are present along the Kali Gandaki shore, and a brief look at the history of this region shows that the region has changed hands so often, apparently because of its strategic location.
+That was the single most important reason for the progress, prosperity and also conflict in the region.
+The lord of Lo Manthang and Kagbeni controlled the trade for a long period of time and benefitted hugely from it.
+The importance of this trade thoroughfare is also evident from the sheer number of caves that are present along the Kali Gandaki shore and a brief look at the history of this region shows that the region has changed hands so often, obviously because of its strategic location.
 The trade which had been declining since the last decades of the nineteenth century came to a grinding halt following the events of Tibet.
-During the tail end of all this trade, it was the Thakalis from Tukuche that controlled all the trade and made quite a fortune during this period.
+During the last parts of this trade, it was the Thakalis from Tukuche that controlled all the trade and made quite a fortune during this period.
 It is because of this fact that it is easier to find a Thakali in Tokyo than Tukuche right now!